SumoLogic/sumologic-documentation/docs/cloud-soar/overview.md

 | Entities | 2 years |
 | Playbook and action executions | 2 years |

 For clients that need to ensure HIPAA compliance, we delete data following the retention periods below.
-Please keep in mind that if a customer needs to follow HIPAA compliance, it is important to explicitly communicate this when requesting Cloud SOAR activation.
+If you need to follow HIPAA compliance, it is important to explicitly communicate this when requesting Cloud SOAR activation.

 | Data type | Retention period |
 | :-- | :-- |